Posted on October 02 2023

 We convert all Paint Tool SAI images from RGB to CMYK before printing so do remember to bear these colour differences in mind.
 Always remember to order samples if you require any colour accuracy or if you are unsure or feel that you may be unhappy with these colour changes.

 1. Download our templates

 To start submitting your custom printed acrylic charm designs you'll need to download our design templates.
 Templates are available in various sizes ranging from 13mm (0.5") right up to 90mm (3.5").

 Download our Paint Tool SAI templates >> here << and open your chosen size.

 Each template comes with a working area where you will import or create your designs.
 Please make sure that your artwork fits INSIDE of the grey borders.

 2. Understanding our layers

 Opening the template, you will notice that there are 7 layers in your Layers palette.
-If you can't see the Layers palette, hit F7 to make it appear.

 IMPORTANT - Please don't rename existing layers or create additional layers as this will confuse our systems when processing your designs.